A BRIEF HISTORY OF DORCHESTER, DORSET, ENGLAND

 By Tim Lambert

-By about 60 AD a town grew up at Dorchester.
+By about 60 CE a town grew up at Dorchester.
 It was called Durnovaria and at first it seems to have been a primitive 'frontier town' with only wooden buildings.

 However most people in Roman Dorchester lived in simple wooden houses, covered in plaster.
-The Romans also converted Maumbary Rings into an amphitheatre.
+The Romans also converted Maumbury Rings into an amphitheater.
 They watched 'sports' like cock fighting there.
 On special occasions gladiators may have fought to the death there.

 In the 4th century Roman Dorchester was given stone walls.
 This was a sign of things to come.
-Fierce Saxons from Germany were raiding Eastern England and Roman civilisation was in decline.
+Fierce Saxons from Germany were raiding Eastern England and Roman civilization was in decline.

 Life in Roman Britain

 What happened to Dorchester after the Romans left is not certain.
 The town may have been abandoned.
 Or there may have been a small number of people living inside the walls, grazing their cattle there and farming fields outside the walls.
 As time went by people seem to have trickled back into Dorchester.
 At some point, a market began and slowly Dorchester grew into a town again.

 Nevertheless Dorchester was a very small town.
 At the time of the Norman Conquest in 1066 it probably only had a population of several hundred.
 Later it probably grew bigger but Dorchester probably had only around 1,000 inhabitants in the Middle Ages.
 Cattle still grazed within the old Roman walls.

 The Normans built a wooden castle in Dorchester.
 Later it may have been rebuilt in stone but in the 14th century, it seems to have fallen into disuse.